smartdevicelink/sdl_core_docker/README.md

 ```bash
 $ docker run -d -P -p 9001:8087 -e "HMI_WEBSOCKET_ADDRESS=127.0.0.1:9001"  --name core smartdevicelink/core:latest
 ```

+## Accessing SDL Core's files remotely

+Typically SDL Core and its corresponding HMI exist on the same machine.
+For development this is not always the case.
+In the Docker image there is an NGINX server that exposes the contents of the storage folder `/usr/sdl/bin/storage` over port `3001`.
+These contents can be access using the absolute path as it existis on the core machine.
+For example if core is running on your local machine, a SetAppIcon request would respond with the value `/usr/sdl/bin/storage/SyncProxyTester584421907/icon.png`.
+The server on port `3001` can be used to access this file remotely: `http://localhost:3001/usr/sdl/bin/storage/SyncProxyTester584421907/icon.png/`

 ## Build image from DockerFile
 **Note:** SDL Core will take some time to compile